Copper indium gallium selenide solar cell: Properties

 CIGS is a I-III-VI2 compound semiconductor material composed of copper, indium, gallium, and selenium.
 The material is a solid solution of copper indium selenide (often abbreviated "CIS") and copper gallium selenide, with a chemical formula of CuIn_{x}Ga_{(1-x)}Se_{2}|, where the value of x can vary from 1 (pure copper indium selenide) to 0 (pure copper gallium selenide).
 It is a tetrahedrally bonded semiconductor, with the chalcopyrite crystal structure.
 The bandgap varies continuously with x from about 1.0 eV (for copper indium selenide) to about 1.7 eV (for copper gallium selenide).

 CIGS has an exceptionally high absorption coefficient of more than 105/cm for 1.5 eV and higher energy photons.
 CIGS solar cells with efficiencies around 20% have been claimed by the National Renewable Energy Laboratory (NREL), the Swiss Federal Laboratories for Materials Science and Technology (Empa), and the German Zentrum für Sonnenenergie und Wasserstoff Forschung (ZSW) (translated: Center for Solar Energy and Hydrogen Research), which is the record to date for any thin film solar cell.
+In 2024 a CIGS efficiency record of 23.64% was claimed.

 All high performance CIGS absorbers in solar cells have similarities independent of production technique.
 First, they are polycrystalline α-phase which has the chalcopyrite crystal structure shown in Figure 3.
 The second property is an overall Cu deficiency.
 Cu deficiency increases the majority carrier (hole) concentration by increasing the number of (electron-accepting) Cu vacancies.
 When CIGS films are In rich (Cu deficient) the film's surface layer forms an ordered defect compound (ODC) with a stoichiometry of Cu(In,Ga)_{3}Se_{5}.
 The ODC is n-type, forming a p-n homojunction in the film at the interface between the α phase and the ODC.
 The recombination velocity at the CIGS/CdS interface is decreased by the homojunction's presence.
 The drop in interface recombination attributable to ODC formation is demonstrated by experiments which have shown that recombination in the bulk of the film is the main loss mechanism in Cu deficient films, while in Cu rich films the main loss is at the CIGS/CdS interface.